ankitnewjobs/Azure-Practices-Examples/Example: 09/Demo.md

 11. Review the test results including Virtual users, Response time, and Requests/sec.

 12. Select Stop to complete the test run.

+# Key takeaways

+- Azure App Services lets you quickly build, deploy, and scale web apps.

+- App Service includes support for many developer environments including ASP.NET, Java, PHP, and Python.

+- Deployment slots allow you to create separate environments for deploying and testing your web app.

+- You can manually or automatically scale a web app to handle additional demand.

+- A wide variety of diagnostics and testing tools are available.